gayathrichava/Ireland-healthcare-waiting-list-dashboard/README.md

 - Adult patients account for the majority of the waiting-list volume.
 - Waiting-list volumes vary over time, with noticeable changes across the period analysed.
--A relatively small number of hospitals account for the highest waiting-list volumes.
+- A relatively small number of hospitals account for the highest waiting-list volumes.
 - Patients waiting 0–6 months represent the largest waiting-time category.
 - Interactive filters allow users to compare waiting-list patterns across different years and hospitals.